Kernix13/node-npm-basics/README.md

   },
 // To run that, on command line use: npm run dev
+// or
+npm run build
 ```

+I don't think `serve` is supposed to be part of the `dev` value.

 `npm run build` creates a `dist` folder and a new file called `main.js`.
 To change the file name (`main.js`) or for the bundled file to go into a different folder other than `dist`, use: